 History

 Old Barker Football Club (OB FC) was founded in 1991.
-The club was until recently known as Barker Old Boys Football Club or BOB's and only officially changed its name in 2014 to reflect the continued participation of Women as integral members of the club.
+The club was founded as Barker Old Boys Football Club or BOB's and officially changed its name in 2014 to reflect the continued participation of Women as integral members of the club.
+The club further evolved in 2026 to its current name Barker Alumni Football.

-The club's formation was driven by Jeremy Hook, the former Barker College School Captain of 1988, who rallied a number of alumni to leave the local teams they had been playing for and join together under the OB FC banner.
-The club started as a single team in the bottom division of the Kuringai District Soccer Association (KDSA) and over a period of five years grew into a four team club with over 60 members, playing in the top division (Premier League) of the KDSA and winning two premierships within those first five years.
+The club's formation was driven by Jeremy Hook, the former Barker College School Captain of 1988, rallying alumni to jettison local teams and join together under the BOBs banner.
+The club commenced as a single team in the bottom division of the Kuringai District Soccer Association (KDSA) and over a period of five years grew into a four team club with over 60 members, playing in the top division (Premier League) of the KDSA and winning two premierships within those first five years.

 In 2022, the club fielded its first 0’35’s team.
-A blistering run of form saw an undefeated run secure premiership.
+A blistering run of form saw the club secure it first ever undefeated premiership, with the 035's team now participating in division 1 as of 2026.

-Reflecting the strength of the world game at Barker and the inspirational leadership of Craig Harris in the 1980's - the player base spans over 30 years with players from many years well represented across the club.
+Reflecting the strength of the world game at Barker and the inspirational leadership of Craig Harris in the 1980's - baring the COVID competition shutdown, the club has fielded teams continuously for nearly 40 years.

 Archives